 In addition to historical sites, lush parks, and spellbinding architecture, Vinohrady is known for its restaurants, wine bars, and cafés.
 Adjoining districts – Vršovice and Žižkov (zish- cough), “share a thriving cultural life and are known for their eclectic mix of pubs and cultural clubs”.
-The tree-lined streets have majestic buildings with elaborate Art Nouveau and cubist façades and gorgeous parks or gardens on almost every corner.
+The tree-lined streets have majestic buildings with elaborate Art Nouveau and Cubist façades and gorgeous parks or gardens.

 I took the Metro to the starting point – Náměstí Míru Square (Peace Square).
 As you exit the underground station, the magnificent neo-Gothic Church of St. Ludmila towers above!
 Other buildings on the square include the Vinohrady Theatre and the National House Vinohrady, site of Prague conferences and concerts.